mdpriest/git-practice/syllabus.md

 - *Moby Dick*, the chapter on all the different kinds of whales
 - *Citizen Kane*

 The point of this course is that I'm a little bored right now, and a little sleepy, and I just want to admit that to myself in the hope that admitting it will make me, at the very least, less sleepy.
+It is the next morning and I am still sleepy.